Skip to the content.

 In this example, the test is expecting to have a replied message sent back the room, from where a /echo slash command message has received.

-Step 1.
-We first stub the injected mocked messageService,
+1. We first stub the injected mocked messageService

-Step 2. then inject the /echo command message through SymphonyBdkTestUtils.java,
+2. Then, inject the /echo command message through SymphonyBdkTestUtils.java

-Step 3. at the end we verify that a replied message has been sent back to the room through BDK messsageService.
+3. At the end, we verify that a replied message has been sent back to the room through BDK messsageService

 The SymphonyBdkTestUtils.java is a very handy helper class allowing to inject Symphony events to the DataFeed, so that the registered activities and slash commands should react on these received events.